GWARRIORS WEST COAST

 These five pics were shot by a local seattle guy not part of our group.
 If you like his work, please drop him a line at: james@nawashibari.com

-This was from yet another spectator.
+This pic was from yet another helpful spectator.
 Note the parents bringing their kids right out into the street like it was (again) Disneyland or something, or maybe to show their kids that we’re “not really monsters”.
-It was a problem the whole length of the route.
-At one point we had to stick to the suicide lane because throngs of people and their kids were OUT (as it were) in the street, slowing the parade down.
-This year, the Pride committee asked everyone (not just us) to cover any ass-cracks with a strip of at least a certain width, which we did.
-IMHO, things were getting a little ‘trendy’ like sort of happened to Renn.
-Faires a few years back.
-Pride was starting to become more of a “Family” event, and was being dumbed down/softened up to cope.
-It’s just as well that I don’t have these outfits anymore, I’d’ve had to stop doing Pride to avoid the “creeping kinder” in favor of older, more mature crowds at mere Halloween events.
+It was a problem the whole length of the route, we eventually had to stick to the suicide lane because throngs of people and their kids were OUT (as it were) in the street, slowing the parade down.
+This year, the Pride committee asked everyone well ahead of time (not just us) to cover any ass-cracks with a strip of at least a certain width: this was reminiscent of what had happened before at ren faires a few years back.
+Pride was starting to become more of a ‘family’ event and was being dumbed down/softened up to cope.
+It’s just as well that I don’t have these outfits anymore, as I’d’ve probably had to stop doing Pride to avoid the creeping kinder in favor of older, more mature crowds at more purely Halloween events.

-The horse behind us was kinda cool, ‘specially when it pissed all over the street like a freakin’ firehose, even though the carriage RODE OUR ASS all the way.
-Hey, LEAVE SOME SPACE!!!
-Wonder how many people thought the Horse & Carriage was part of OUR group…. :)
+This horse behind us was kinda cool (‘specially when it pissed all over the street like a freakin’ firehose), even though the carriage RODE OUR ASS all the way.
+Maybe leave some space?
+I wonder how many people thought the horse & carriage was part of OUR group…. :)

-As usual, everything piled in for sort/dry/store later back at base.
+As usual, everything piled in for sort/dry/repair/storage later back at base.

 2003

-In late Spring/early Summer, I handed the costumes off to a guy I met via Hauntworld (a Yahoo Group).
-I’d gotten tired of motivating this pretty much by myself, doing CPR on the outfits for days or weeks as time permitted before each event, trying to drag people together to keep it going, etc… If I ever get pics of the outfits’ appearing someplace, I’ll post them on this site.
+In late Spring/early Summer, I handed all the costumes, parts & materials off to a guy I met on Hauntworld (a Yahoo group).
+I’d finally gotten tired of motivating this all pretty much by myself, doing CPR on the outfits for days or weeks as time permitted before each event, trying to drag people together to keep it going, etc… If I ever get pics of the outfits’ appearing someplace, I’ll post them on this site.
 If YOU’ve seen them someplace, let me know please.
-If I ever win the lottery or something, I’ll re-make them even BIGGER and more grotesque, and more as GWAR appears today… so watch out… :) Also, in the interim since handoff, I took up gently perverting innocent (mostly Country) songs, a la “what if GWAR had raped Weird Al to death, then kept the corpse around to make songs for them?”
+If I ever win the lottery or something, I’ll re-make them even bigger and more grotesque and more as GWAR appears today, so watch out… :) Also, in the interim since handoff, I took up gently perverting innocent (mostly country) songs, a la “What if GWAR had raped Weird Al to death, then kept the corpse around to make songs for them?”
 Some of what issued forth is quite divinely depraved, even _I_ must say.
 Eh, everybody needs a hobby…..
-If you’re REALLY interested, ask and I might send you some lyrics.
+If you’re really interested, ask nicely and I might send you some lyrics.

 If anyone cares, I often once looked like this, about mid-2000 for instance: